ColeDeanShepherd/Nexodo/AZURE_SETUP.md

 # Azure Container Apps Deployment Setup

-This guide will help you set up automatic deployment to Azure Container Apps for the Nexodo application using Infrastructure as Code (Bicep).
+This guide will help you set up automatic deployment to Azure Container Apps for the Nexodo application using Infrastructure as Code (Pulumi with TypeScript).

 ## Prerequisites

 - Azure subscription
 - Azure CLI installed (`az` command)
 - GitHub repository with admin access
+- Pulumi account (free at [pulumi.com](https://pulumi.com))
+- Node.js 18+ installed (for local development)

 ## Deployment Options

-This setup uses **Azure Bicep** for Infrastructure as Code (IaC), which automatically provisions and manages:
+This setup uses **Pulumi with TypeScript** for Infrastructure as Code (IaC), which automatically provisions and manages:
 - Container Registry
 - Container Apps Environment (with Log Analytics)
 - Container App with auto-scaling and health checks